- Length Overall: 74’7″ Beam: 18’4″ Draft: 9’4″ Displacement: 110 tons

 By 1968, her name had been changed to Northsea, owned by James E. Moffat of San Francisco.
 (The author and his wife, the former Marjorie Kincaid, who had met aboard Catalyst, celebrated their 25th anniversary at a restaurant overlooking her moorage at Jack London Square, Oakland).
 In January, 1969, William P. Austin bought the vessel, and undertook a major refit, installing refrigeration equipment, and rigged her for long distance albacore fishing.
 His family lived aboard fishing and cruising from Mexico to northern Vancouver Island until early 1983, when they sold her to Scott McDonald, who moored her in Sacramento.

 Her present owners (1989), Jack Buffum and Karen Shufelberger, bought her in May, 1984, refurbished her, and restored her name as Catalyst in January 1987.
 They now live aboard and cruise full time.

 The summer of 1988 saw the 56-year-old vessel return on a cruise to her old home waters in Puget Sound, still powered by her original engine, and with her original name.
 She apparently has many more good years ahead of her.*

 *Catalyst was purchased in 1994 by Tom George and a group of investors, who repaired and renovated her for the charter business, Pacific Catalyst Expeditions LLC, with an educational and environmental focus.
-In March of 2005 Catalyst and the business were purchased by Bill and Shannon Bailey, who now have her home port as Friday Harbor, Washington, and are continuing the charter boat business started by Tom George and the others.
+In March of 2005 Catalyst and the business were purchased by Bill Bailey, who now have her home port as Friday Harbor, Washington, and are continuing the charter boat business started by Tom George and the others.
 Catalyst has come full circle, once again a boat of oceanographic exploration in the Pacific Northwest.